 We offer assertiveness sessions to enhance patient confidence in explaining their communication needs and hearing problems to others.

-We can provide sessions regarding assistive listening devices for TV, telephones, doorbells, some alarms and other alerting devices.
+We can provide sessions regarding assistive listening devices that can run on most Phones and Computers.

 Access to work, and Disability student Allowance information and reports can be provided to support access to equipment within the workplace or University.